 Further Recommendations

-Even if you think you know what subject you want to do research on, it is worthwhile to spend some time exploring that topic and other ones.
+Even if you think you know what subject you want to research, it is worthwhile to spend some time exploring that topic and other ones.
 As a result, you may solidify your original choice, refine it even further, or discover another topic that you find even more interesting.

 Exploring potential topics is the fun part, the difficult part is making sense of all the information you have encountered and narrowing down your interests.
 More than likely you will want to get some advice and discuss your interests with someone else to help clarify your thoughts.
 The next section discusses this aspect in more detail.